Pay 1% with Small Business Status in Georgia Instead of 20% Tax! Act Now!

 - The gross income received from the economic activities of a person according to two calendar years does not exceeded GEL 500 000 in each calendar year;

-Don’t Qualify for Small Business Status?
+Don’t Qualify for Small Business Status in Georgia?
 Consider an LLC.

 Naturally, many people won’t qualify for the Small Business Status described above, mostly due to exceeding the maximum income threshold or performing restricted activities.